fdecono/fdecono.com/README.md

 - **Logging**: Built-in logging for server events and errors
 - **Health Checks**: Built-in health check endpoint for monitoring
 - **Docker Support**: Full containerization with multi-stage builds

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
-4. Test your changes locally with Docker
-5. Commit your changes (`git commit -m 'Add some amazing feature'`)
-6. Push to the branch (`git push origin feature/amazing-feature`)
-7. Open a Pull Request

-## License

-This project is open source and available under the [MIT License](LICENSE).

-## Contact

-For questions or suggestions, please open an issue or contact me through the website's contact form.

----

-## Deployment Summary

-This project successfully migrated from a traditional deployment to a modern Docker-based deployment with the following benefits:

-- **Consistency**: Same environment everywhere
-- **Isolation**: Application runs in its own container
-- **Easy rollbacks**: Just switch container versions
-- **Simplified deployment**: One command to deploy
-- **No permission issues**: Everything runs inside container
-- **Scalability**: Easy to scale horizontally
-- **Automation**: GitHub Actions for automated deployments

-The deployment process handles architecture compatibility, static file serving, SSL termination, and automated updates through a complete CI/CD pipeline.